“Whatever is begun in anger ends in shame.” ~ Benjamin Franklin

 Ms Junki told me she would be really unhappy if she were forced to stop working, she is not interested in retirement until her body allows her to perform the work.

-“The most important thing in my life is not to find the right job, there is no such thing that exists, it is basically finding the job I can make a Calling through recrafting.
+“The most important thing in my life is not to find the right job, there is no such thing that exists, it is basically finding the job I can make a calling through recrafting.
 The recrafting process, whatever we do in life, brings the most happiness to us”, Junki said.

 After working so many years with so many high profile educated MBAs, PhDs, and MDs; I realized that human strengths like integrity, kindness, dedication, and love for anything are not the same things as talents.

-Junki taught me what the differences are between a job, a career, and a Calling.
+Junki taught me what the differences are between a job, a career, and a calling.

-And obviously, an unhappy creature!
+And obviously, a very unhappy dad.

 There is no doubt, if there is no promotion and no more money coming, we look for other options.